A new look at a protein that is often mutated in tumors of the pituitary gland, helps develop a targeted therapy for cancer.

 Since Gαs and K-Ras are part of the same protein family and have similar mutations, Shaukat and his colleagues believed that the change Gαs will have an effect similar to what they observed in the K-Ras.
 However, scientists realized that he had other functions than those of K-Ras.

 The research team had an X-ray crystal structure of the mutated protein Gαs and compare it with the known structures of the active and inactive G-proteins.
 The structure of the mutated Gαs was more like a sibling active G-protein than inactive.
-The result of this was that the mutated Gαs remained active.
+The result was that the mutated Gαs remained active.
 This suggests that the proteins have a number of ways to stay active and medicine will deactivate the proteins in the cancer cells.